MHS, Johns Hopkins Bloomberg School of Public Health, 2007

 MD, Northwestern University, 2000

-Dr. Erin D. Michos is an Associate Professor of Medicine within the Division of Cardiology at Johns Hopkins University, with joint appointment in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
-She is the Associate Director of Preventive Cardiology with the Ciccarone Center for the Prevention of Heart Disease at Johns Hopkins.
-She is a Fellow of the American College of Cardiology (FACC) and a Fellow of the American Heart Association (AHA).
+Dr. Erin D. Michos is an Associate Professor of Medicine within the Division of Cardiology at Johns Hopkins School of Medicine, with joint appointment in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
+She is the Associate Director of Preventive Cardiology with the Ciccarone Center for the Prevention of Cardiovascular Disease at Johns Hopkins.
+She is a Fellow of the American College of Cardiology (FACC) and a Fellow of the American Heart Association (FAHA).

 Dr. Michos completed medical school at Northwestern University in Chicago, IL, and then completed both her Internal Medicine residency and Cardiology fellowship at the Johns Hopkins Hospital in Baltimore, MD.
 She also completed her Masters of Health Science degree in Cardiovascular Epidemiology at the Johns Hopkins Bloomberg School of Public Health.

 As part of the Johns Hopkins cardiology faculty, her clinical duties entail seeing patients in the Preventive Cardiology outpatient clinic and the Echocardiography lab.
-She also teaches students at the Johns Hopkins University Medical School and the Bloomberg School of Public Health
+She also teaches students at the Johns Hopkins University Medical School and the Bloomberg School of Public Health.
+She is the Chair of the Women’s Task Force for the Cardiology Division at Johns Hopkins.
+She is part of the Editorial Board for the journal Circulation.

-Dr. Michos is the recipient of independent investigator funding through the NIH RO1 mechanism.
-She is a co-investigator in the Multi-Ethnic Study of Atherosclerosis (MESA) and Atherosclerosis Risk in Communities (ARIC) studies.
-She is an investigator in an on-going clinical trial studying vitamin D.
+Dr. Michos is the recipient of independent investigator funding through the National Institutes of Health (NIH) RO1 mechanism.
+She is a co-investigator in the NIH-funded Multi-Ethnic Study of Atherosclerosis (MESA) and Atherosclerosis Risk in Communities (ARIC) studies.
+She is an investigator in an on-going NIH-funded clinical trial studying vitamin D and fall prevention called the STURDY trial.
+She is the Training Director for the AHA fellowship program for the AHA’s Go Red for Women Strategic Focus Research Network at Johns Hopkins for research in women’s cardiovascular health.